phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

 Each of these plugs have a specific responsibility that we will learn later.
 The last plug is precisely the `HelloWeb.Router` module.
 This allows the endpoint to delegate all further request processing to the router.
 As we now know, its main responsibility is to map verb/path pairs to controllers.
-The controllers then tells a view to render a template.
+The controller then tells a view to render a template.

 At this moment, you may be thinking this can be a lot of steps to simply render a page.
 However, as our application grows in complexity, we will see that each layer serves a distinct purpose: